-With the Acquisitions completed, we now have enhanced our offering to a full suite of flat steel products encompassing all steps of the steel manufacturing process.
+We offer a full suite of flat steel products encompassing all steps of the steel manufacturing process.
 We have an industry-leading market share in the automotive sector, where our portfolio of high-end products delivers a broad range of differentiated solutions for this highly sought after customer base.

-We believe we have the broadest flat steel product offering in North America, and can meet customer needs from a variety of end markets and quality specifications.
+We believe we have the broadest flat steel product offering in North America and can meet customer needs from a variety of end markets and quality specifications.
 We have several finishing and downstream facilities with advanced technological capabilities.